DavidToh2/GeometryTheoremProver/notes/Construction Definitions.md

 z = on_circum z : p q r, on_circum z : x y z; ...
 ```

+This allows us to define a **construction stage** involving multiple constructions.

 However, certain construction definitions, like `square x y : a b`, intersect two or more points.
 This means we may have to deal with statements like the second line of the problem definition below (indented for clarity):

 ```